 The Nuclear Medicine Technology Program at West Virginia University Hospitals in Morgantown, WV is currently accepting applications for a cohort to begin in January 2023.
 The application deadline is October 31, 2022.

 Please contact Tiffany Davis – Program Director for additional information.

-The Nuclear Medicine program at West Virginia University Hospitals is a 12 month certificate program designed to provide students with a comprehensive education in Nuclear Medicine Technology through didactic instruction and applied clinical education.
+The Nuclear Medicine program at WVU Hospitals is a 12-month certificate program designed to provide students with a comprehensive education in Nuclear Medicine Technology through didactic instruction and applied clinical education.
 The program is accredited by the Joint Review Committee on Education in Nuclear Medicine (JRCNMT).
-Successful completion qualifies graduates as eligible to sit for the Nuclear Medicine Technology Certification Board (NMTCB) exam and the American Registry of Radiologic Technologists (A.R.R.T.) certification exam in Nuclear Medicine.
+Successful completion qualifies graduates as eligible to sit for the Nuclear Medicine Technology Certification Board (NMTCB) exam and the American Registry of Radiologic Technologists (ARRT) certification exam in Nuclear Medicine.

 Tuition & Fees

-Tuition is $1,500 per semester ($3,000 for the 12 month program).
-Additional costs include books, uniforms, graduation fees, certification exam fees and conference registration & travel expense.
+Tuition is $1,500 per semester ($3,000 for the 12-month program.)
+Additional costs include books, uniforms, graduation fees, certification exam fees, Trajecsys online record keeping fee, and conference registration and travel expenses.
 Students are informed of required textbook and uniform purchases upon admission to the program.
-Upon acceptance into the program, students are assessed a non-refundable, $50 admission fee.
+Upon acceptance into the program, students are assessed a non-refundable $50 admission fee.
 All tuition and fees are subject to change without notice.
-The program is not eligible for Federal Financial aid but private student loan options may be available.
-In addition, the Program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
+The program is not eligible for federal financial aid, but private student loan options may be available.
+In addition, the program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.